Bicester Airfield: Present Ownership

-Bicester Heritage
+Bicester Motion

-In March 2013 Bicester Airfield was acquired from the Ministry of Defence by Bicester Motion Limited which has created the UK's first business park dedicated to historic motoring and aviation, named Bicester Heritage.
-Bicester Heritage aims to bring together the UK's cottage industry of automotive specialists in order to promote not just the preservation but, specifically, the use of historic motor cars.
+In March 2013 Bicester Airfield was acquired from the Ministry of Defence by Bicester Motion Limited which has created the UK's first business park dedicated to historic motoring and aviation, named Bicester Motion.
+Bicester Motion aims to bring together the UK's cottage industry of automotive specialists in order to promote not just the preservation but, specifically, the use of historic motor cars.

-In 2023 Bicester Heritage celebrated its 10th anniversary at the former RAF Bicester aerodrome.
+In 2023 Bicester Motion celebrated its 10th anniversary at the former RAF Bicester aerodrome.
 The established business campus is home to fifty businesses, from the governing body of British Motorsport, Motorsport UK, to Formula E team NEOM McLaren Electric Racing, the Sauber F1 team's (soon to be Audi F1 Team) Technology Centre, and EV manufacturer Polestar's UK HQ, to many other individual, highly skilled manufacturing and engineering firms within the automotive sector.

 The majority of the historic buildings in the former-RAF Technical Site have been restored for occupation by automotive tenants.
 In the ten years of operation to 2023, the Conservation Area of RAF Bicester has been removed from the Historic England 'Heritage At Risk Register', and has since gone on to win multiple awards including Conservation and Regeneration at the SECBE Constructing Excellence Awards.
 The second phase of restored buildings were unveiled by Prince Richard, The Duke of Gloucester.
 The site has appeared as a film location in Darkest Hour and The Imitation Game.

 In 2018 Bicester Motion achieved unanimous planning approval from Cherwell District Council for the construction of eight new buildings to the southern edge of the former RAF Technical Site, adjacent to Skimmingdish Lane.
 The £10.4m project was completed in 2020 and now houses many modern automotive specialist businesses, including synthetic fuel manufacturer ZERO Petroleum, electric vehicle manufacturers Zapp Electric Vehicles and The Little Car Company.
 The development now called 'The Command Works' represents the first new buildings to be constructed at the former RAF base in c.80 years.
 Sir Lewis Hamilton officially opened Building 141, the headquarters of Motorsport UK, in July 2021.
 The Sky Wave Distillery, is based on the site in converted tanker sheds.

+In August 2025, Bicester Motion completed its latest £26.8m phase of development named Phase 1 of The Ranges, positioned on the former area of the RAF's rifle range.
+The new 90,000 sq ft building will become a new headquarters for YASA, which is a wholly-owned subsidiary of Mercedes Benz and a spin-out from the University of Oxford.
+It currently employs more than 400 people across several sites in Oxfordshire, and includes teams in innovation, engineering, prototyping, operations, and business support functions.

+In February 2026, Bicester Motion received planning permission to restore the former RAF Station Offices, a prominent building at the entrance to the site.